How To Decorate Your Home On A Budget

 1. Borrow furniture from family and friends

-Phone up grandma, your aunt, cousin, or friend to see if they have any furniture pieces sitting in storage or stuffed in a basement closet.
+Phone up grandma, your aunt, cousin, or friend to see if they have any furniture pieces sitting in storage.
 Many people own furniture they aren’t using and are happy to lend it to someone who can put it to good use.

-Best pieces for lending?
-Anything from bookshelves to bedframes to dressers and armoires.
+What are the best pieces for lending?
+Anything from bookshelves to bedframes to dressers and coffee tables.
 Chances are the style will be neutral enough to match your home and other decor.

 Ever set foot in a secondhand store or used furniture shop?
 These places often maintain an inventory of beautiful, unique pieces to match a variety of colour schemes and styles.
 Couches, tables, chairs, shelving and other units are generally well-maintained or even look brand new.
 What a perfect way to style your home on a budget!

-If you don’t live near any local second hand shops, consider garage sales, estate sales, and websites like Gumtree or Craigslist to find exceptional used furniture pieces for low prices.
-Though it may require a bit of extra time to find a high-quality piece, it can pay off tenfold.
+If you don’t live near any local second hand shops, consider garage sales, estate sales, and websites like Gumtree or Facebook Marketplace to find exceptional used furniture pieces for low prices.
+Though it may require a bit of extra time to find a high-quality piece, it pays off in the long run.
+Remember you can always haggle or bargain for a lower price than what’s originally listed online.

 So rather than dropping a whole paycheck or online loan on a new couch, you can find one for a fraction of the cost through a secondhand option.
 As a bonus, many used items have more personality and flair than the furniture found in big box stores.